 Avoid making multiple requests at the same time: LinkedIn makes it possible to connect with people at virtually every opportunity.
 Unfortunately, it doesn’t provide the customizable request in all situations.
 When you first create your account you will have the option to request connections with multiple people you may know who are already part of the system.
 Instead, take the time to make an individual request from their profile.

 Once you’re connected, maintain that connection: Although you won’t want to treat your LinkedIn account like Facebook, you will want to check in regularly and be visible.
 Share the occasional update about what you’re doing (“Headed to the Tech conference!”) or share something related to your industry (“Read this great article about crowd-sourcing funds today”).
 Comment when a connection gets a new job, or pass on resources of interest to people in your future field.
 The reverse is true as well: take the time to respond to people who share things with you.

 Once a profile is set up and connections are gathered, many students have wondered what happens next.
 The point of LinkedIn is to build your network before you need it, so it’s there when you do.
-The next steps should have two purposes:
+So continue growing your The next steps should have two purposes:

 Research future career paths: The millions of people on LinkedIn provide a wealth of information about careers.
 Use the Advanced People Search on the tool bar to find people by school affiliation, company, industry, location, job title, or even just a key word related to your interests.
 A search for “baseball” brings up professionals who work in some capacity around baseball, but also those who played the sport in college or have an interest.

 Search by job title to find profiles that show the career path it took to reach that role, which can provide insight into possible roles and organizations in the early stages of your career.